rodneyshupe/Cookbook/Recipes/Sides/GrilledVegetables.rst

 - fresh cracked pepper
 - salt

 Directions
 ----------

 1. Combine ingredients in a bowl and mix.
-2. Place mixture into a grill pan and grill on indirect heat until peppers are tender (7-8 minutes.)
+2. Place mixture in a grill pan and grill over indirect heat until peppers are tender, 7-8 minutes.